Alejandro Malaspina: Naval service

-Malaspina joined the Spanish Navy in 1774 and received the rank of Guardiamarina.
+Malaspina joined the Spanish Navy in 1774 as a guardiamarina.
 Between 1774 and 1786 he took part in a number of naval battles and received many promotions.
-In January 1775, aboard the frigate Santa Teresa, Malaspina was part of the expedition to relieve Melilla, which was under siege by Moroccans.
-Shortly after he was promoted to frigate-ensign (alférez de fragata).
-In July 1775 he participated the siege of Algiers and in 1776 was promoted to ship's ensign (alférez de navío).
+In January 1775, aboard the frigate Santa Teresa, Malaspina was part of the expedition to relieve Melilla, which was under siege by Moroccan forces.
+Shortly after he was promoted to frigate ensign.
+In July 1775 he participated the failed invasion of Algiers and in 1776 was promoted to ship-of-the-line ensign.

 From 1777 to 1779, aboard the frigate Astrea, Malaspina made a round-trip voyage to the Philippines, rounding the Cape of Good Hope in both directions.
-During the voyage he was promoted to frigate-lieutenant (teniente de fragata).
-In January 1780 he was in the Battle of Cape Santa Maria and shortly thereafter was promoted to ship's lieutenant (teniente de navío).
-During the Great Siege of Gibraltar, in September 1782, Malaspina served on a "floating battery."
-In December of the same year, aboard the San Justo, Malaspina participated in the fighting at Cape Espartel.
-He was soon promoted once again, to frigate-captain (capitán de fragata).
+During the voyage he was promoted to frigate lieutenant.
+In January 1780 he fought in the Battle of Cape St. Vincent and was promoted to ship-of-the-line lieutenant shortly afterwards.
+During the Great Siege of Gibraltar, in September 1782, Malaspina served on a floating battery.
+In December of the same year, aboard San Justo, Malaspina participated in the Battle of Cape Spartel.
+He was soon promoted once again, to frigate captain.

 In 1782 he was suspected of heresy and denounced to the Spanish Inquisition, but was not apprehended.
 From March 1783, to July 1784, Malaspina was second-in-command of the frigate Asunción during a trip to the Philippines.
 As with his first trip to the Philippines the route went by the Cape of Good Hope in both directions.
 In 1785, back in Spain, Malaspina, on board the brigantine Vivo, took part in hydrographic surveys and mapping of parts of the coast of Spain.
 During the same year he was named Lieutenant of the Company of the Guardiamarinas of Cádiz.